idealerror/idealerror.github.io/_posts/2021-12-28-Sunsetting-AMZ-Report.md

 This definitely benefited a lot of people who used the platform, but it did not generate any revenue, so with that, it's been sunset.

-I did back up the code and the data in the event that if I need to re-deploy it in the future - I can.

 Feel free to reach out if you have any questions.
 My contact information can be found on the bottom of the page sidebar.